leonidg/gitdoc/Git.md

 One very important thing to emphasize is that Git is **not** a magic tool that somehow runs in the background and keeps track of your files.
 It is really just a tool for manipulating data in one-off commands.
 In other words, the `.git` repository is **the only** place that Git keeps track of its state (with the one exception of the "`git config --global`" command, which just manipulates `~/.gitconfig`).

 This is a very important principle to understand, because it means that the best way to think about Git is like any other Unix command that manipulates files and directories (e.g. "`cat foo`" or "`find my-directory`" or "`echo "Hello there" > hello.txt`").
 Git might be a particularly advanced one, but it doesn't have a concept of "starting up" or "shutting down."
 All of the state it needs is in this `.git` directory.
+More generally, Git isn't a program that "runs in the background" like, for example, Dropbox.
+It doesn't automatically sync anything for you.
+For example, if you have a repository on Dropbox, nothing you do with Git will modify that until you "push" to it (more on that below).

 You pretty much don't need to worry about the contents of this directory (and, given how important it is, it's best not to mess with it for the time being).
-The only exception is the file `.git/config`, which, as you might be able to guess, is analogous to the `~/.gitconfig` file.
+The only exception is the file `.git/config`, which, as promised, contains the analogous "local configuration" to the global configuration in the `~/.gitconfig` file.
 If you look inside this file, you will likely see that it already has some configuration options, probably under the `[core]` section.
-If you run any of the `git config` commands above without the `--global` option, they will end up in this file.
+To modify this file, run any of the `git config` commands we ran before, but this time without the `--global` option.
+They will end up in this file.
+If you share this repository with anyone, these local configurations will get shared with them, too.

 Again, remember that repositories are totally self-sufficient.
 If you went ahead and created a second repository, say, `~/git-practice/repo2` and ran `git config` (without the `--global`) in there, then `repo2` could have a different configuration from `repo1`.
 That might be quite useful (e.g. you might want to use different names for different projects).
 But this also applies to everything else other than configuration.
 The two repositories can have totally different files and histories from each other.
 They are totally separate projects.

-The last thing to say about repositories in general is that you should generally avoid nesting them.
+The last thing to say about repositories is that you should generally avoid nesting them.
 In other words, don't run `git init` inside of `repo1`.
 It technically works, but it will be very confusing, and unless you're very precise, Git will behave in unexpected ways.
 There is an advanced Git feature called a "submodule" that is roughly conceptually equivalent to one Git repository inside of another.
 We'll get to it near the end.

 ## How Git thinks about the world